The Bronx, a steaming symbol of climate inequality in US

 But one image here stuck out: a swing bridge linking the Bronx and Manhattan got stuck in the half-open position for hours on Monday as the heat expanded the metal in its hydraulics.
 Boats pumped water to cool it off.

-The Bronx endures problems with poverty, health care and air pollution, and some of its neighborhoods suffered more than others in the heat because of a lack of trees to cool things off.
+The Bronx endures problems with poverty, health care and air pollution, and some of its neighborhoods suffer more than others in the heat because of a lack of trees to cool things off.

 "We have limited shading so it does get very hot especially when the sun is at its peak," said Sandra Arroyo, program director of Casa Boricua, the seniors' center where Morales went to cool off.